CharleRoger/Garden/Canon/Languages/Koyanic/Nambic/Proto-Namb language.md

 - a e o u [a~ɑ ə~ɤ o u]
 - ä ë ö ü [æ e ø y]

-It has also been suggested that \*ä \*ë \*ö \*ü were not fronted, but rather had an advanced tongue root, as is exhibited in [[Qachkav]] vowel harmony.
+It has also been suggested that \*ä \*ë \*ö \*ü were not fronted, but rather had an advanced tongue root, as is exhibited in [[Qachkav people]] vowel harmony.
 This theory posits the following approximate vowel qualities:
 - a e o u [ɑ ɛ ɔ ʊ]
 - ä ë ö ü [a e o u]
 ### Diphthongs